“Oh, that’s a difficult one, don’t you know?

 No worries, off we went.

 The tide was in so we couldn’t trek along the beach, so aimed for the overland trail.
-An immediate benefit to this route was the great view of Saundersfoot Harbor with multi-colored boats tethered in the placid water.
+The view of Saundersfoot Harbor with multi-colored boats tethered in the placid water was an immediate benefit to this route.

 The Coast Path is defined by signs marked by the infamous upside down (to an American) acorn.
 There’s also a walking guy—ignore him if you intend to stay on the Coast Trail.
 He wants to lead you down the wrong garden path.